kobi-hari-courses/2502-shidav-modern-angular/module 05 - signals and change detection/README.md

   * If the action calls signals, it subscribes to these signals
   * Whenever any of these signals change, the action is re-executed
   * But only if the signals truely change!
+* The `effect` function can only be used in the constructor.
+Later on in the course, we will understand why

 ```typescript
 effect(() => {